Rockies vs. Rays Player Props Betting Odds

 Arozarena Stats

-- Arozarena has picked up at least one hit in two games in a row.
-During his last five outings he is batting .381 with a double, a home run, five walks and four RBI.
+- Arozarena has picked up at least one hit in three straight games.
+In his last five games he is hitting .350 with two home runs, five walks and five RBI.

 Arozarena Recent Games